missireneyang/DrIreneYang.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Biomedical engineer passionate about improving healthcare through innovative medical device research.

-Irene joined the Edinburgh Orthopaedic Engineering Collaborative as a postdoctoral research fellow in engineering at the University of Edinburgh.
+In 2022, Irene completed her DPhil at The University of Oxford and subsequently joined the Edinburgh Orthopaedic Engineering Collaborative as a Postdoctoral Research Fellow in Engineering.
 She was recently awarded the 2023 BORS/BJR travelling fellowship and will be touring the US and Canada in early 2023.